 Appropriate use cases for CaaS

 We often say that there is no silver bullet – no single CMS which would be equally good both for a personal blog and a huge online shop.
-However, CaaS definitely outperforms its predecessors in a number of use cases:
+However, CaaS outperforms its predecessors in some use cases:

 - Mobile apps content backend.
 Having content coming into a mobile app from a CaaS CMS is the best way to have dynamic in-app content without having to resubmit the app to the app marketplace.
 Also, using an existing solution as a backend is smarter than building your own (we speak from experience).